-English as a Second Language credit courses for academic purposes at College of Central Florida are listed in the catalog under the college prep heading beginning with the code EAP.
-These credit courses are designed to prepare a non-native English speaker for success in a chosen degree program.
-If a student needs to improve English skills before beginning academic classes, this program is ideal.
-The ESL program improves English skills, including grammar, reading, writing, listening and speaking.
+English for Academic Purposes credit courses for at College of Central Florida are listed in the catalog under the college prep heading beginning with the code EAP.
+These credit courses are designed to prepare a non-native English speaker for success in college-level courses, including ENC 1101.
+EAP courses are an integral part of the degree program for non-Native English speakers.
+The EAP program improves English skills, including grammar, reading, writing, listening and speaking.

-An interactive language laboratory, online tutorials and free tutoring assistance are just a few of the tools that are available to students in the ESL program.
-In addition, an ESL advisor will help students meet goals for transition into an academic program.
+An interactive language laboratory, online tutorials and free tutoring assistance are just a few of the tools that are available to students in the EAP program.